Skip to Content

 Below, you’ll find a handful of things to see and do a stone’s throw from Dublin Castle (plus places to eat and where to grab a post-adventure pint!).

-We’ve had a lot of questions over the years asking about everything from ‘Can you go inside Dublin Castle?’ (you can) to ‘Where do you buy the Dublin Castle tickets?’.
+I’ve had a lot of questions over the years asking about everything from ‘Can you go inside Dublin Castle?’ (you can) to ‘Where do you buy the Dublin Castle tickets?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
-If you have a question that we haven’t tackled, ask away in the comments section below.
+If you have a question that I haven’t tackled, ask away in the comments section below.

-Are the Dublin Castle tours worth doing?
+Is Dublin Castle worth visiting?

 Yes!
 The Dublin Castle tours are packed with interesting stories, history and you’ll also get the chance to see the underground area.